ayushais/deep_3d_descriptor/README.md

 ```

 ### Example for visualizing the estimated feature correspondences and the aligned pointcloud.
 The correspondences are estimated using Euclidean distance

-In the Tensorflow environment.
-PythonServer.py is in the python_cpp folder

 ```

 python python_server.py --model_name ../models/deep_3d_descriptor_hinge_loss.ckpt --use_hinge_loss 0